The iPhone 20— A roadmap for how smart devices can integrate with our bodies by 2029 and how Apple can stay relevant over the next decade

 “We can’t change macroeconomic conditions, but we are undertaking and accelerating other initiatives to improve our results.
 One such initiative is making it simple to trade in a phone in our stores, finance the purchase over time, and get help transferring data from the current to the new phone.”
 Tim Cook, CEO, Apple.

-One can only hope that the above are the murmurings of a CEO keeping card close to the chest.
+One can only hope that the above are the murmurings of a CEO keeping his cards close to the chest.
 Because now, more than ever, Apple needs to innovate its product offerings in order to stay relevant in an increasingly competitive industry.

 In light of this urgency, I’ve set out below a summary of some of the features in the iPhone lineup, product add-ons, and new product verticals which could be developed in order for Apple to thrive again over the next decade.
 These may represent genuinely innovative features that will likely be adopted by others if successful, or arise in response to other features coming to market from competitors.